 Transparency is Key

 A transparent and personalized process means the candidate is aware of the steps along the way; he or she fully understands what information is being shared with the potential employer.
-Potential candidates have full access to the background check results.
+Potential candidates have full access to the employment background check results.
 They have the opportunity to respond to any errors and provide context around criminal records, gaps in employment, poor credit reports and other information that the employer could consider a “deal breaker.”
 Employers are advised to ignore irrelevant information.
 Some background check reports may contain dated information or report on areas that have no impact on your business operations.

-A Fair Process
+employment background checks should be A Fair Process

 A process that treats candidates fairly is one in which the employer respect the candidates’ privacy.
 There’s no reason to pry for unnecessary information simply because you can get it.
 Consider if there’s a legitimate business reason for you to have specific information, and conduct background checks that limit results from these key areas.
 Recognize that background checks often leave people feeling vulnerable, and do your part to help ease their concerns.

-A prior conviction should not necessarily prevent one can’t from finding gainful employment.
+A prior conviction should not necessarily prevent one from finding gainful employment.
 Job applicants should feel confident that employers will consider their qualifications before taking into account any prior convictions.
 Taking steps to humanize your background check process will ensure that you’re getting the best talent and providing a meaningful second chance to someone who deserves it.
 “Temper justice with mercy,” as it were.

-Still feeling overwhelmed by the responsibility?
+Looking for employment background check companies?
 As part of Ajilon’s service offerings, we can help your organization handle background checks responsibly.